Microchipping

 A microchip carries vital information about your pet (name, address, and contact information)

-Veterinary hospitals, animal shelters, and animal control offices can use their microchip scanner to read the identification number of a lost pet
+When a microchip is implanted, the pet owner is given a registration form to complete.
+Registering the number on the microchip includes your pet in a national pet recovery database.
+Veterinary hospitals, animal shelters, and animal control offices can use their microchip scanner to read the identification number of a lost pet and the pet owner can be contacted and reunited!

-Not all pets wear collars, and sometimes collars can break off or tags can become unreadable
+Each year, thousands of pets go missing, and many don’t make it back home.
+Not all pets wear collars, and sometimes collars can break off or tags can become unreadable.

 Your pet needs a form of identification that is reliable and can’t get lost, stolen, or damaged.
 A microchip is a safe, effective form of identification that can significantly increase the chance that your pet will return home if they get lost.